 Responding to controversial remarks made by BJP MLA Vikram Randhawa, Abdullah said the truth had prevailed, claiming that a case had been registered against Randhawa for allegedly occupying government land.

-He alleged that there is often a gap between the words and deeds of BJP leaders, saying they speak about Jammu and Kashmir but fail to match their actions.
-Citing Rajya Sabha MP Ghulam Ali Khatana, Abdullah alleged that while he represents J&K, 90 percent of his MPLAD funds was spent in Uttar Pradesh.
+Abdullah alleged that there is often a gap between the words and deeds of BJP leaders, saying they speak about Jammu and Kashmir but fail to match their actions.
+Citing the example of Rajya Sabha MP Ghulam Ali Khatana, Abdullah alleged that while he represents J&K, 90 percent of his MPLAD funds was spent in Uttar Pradesh.

 Asked about electricity supply during the month of Ramzan, the chief minister said he would chair a review meeting to assess arrangements and ensure minimal inconvenience to the public during the fasting month.